Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_debian_notes.md

 ## Learning goals

-- How to make a CMake project installable.
+- How to add an install target to a CMake project.
 - How to package a CMake project via `CPack`.
 - How to create a Debian (`deb`) package of your program/library using CPack.
 - How to check the resulting Debian package.

-## Introduction

-- Now:
-    - Debian packages for C++ via `CMake`
-    - HPC suitable packages for Python and C++
-        - This requires a well-defined installation routine.
-- Rough plan
-    1. Extend CMake configuration from previous lecture to have an `install` target as well as proper prefix and installation layout (`/bin`, `/include`, `/lib`...)
-    2. Extend CMake configuration to contain a CPack section (rather minimal) such that we can create a package (`tar.gz` file)
-    3. Extend the CMake configuration to create a Debian package
-    4. Check the Debian package with `lintian` and potentially improve the package

-## 1. Preparing Project
+## 1. Preparing Project (Demo 1)

 - We will extend the code from the previous lecture.
     - [GitHub repository](https://github.com/Simulation-Software-Engineering/HelloWorld)
-- Make sure two files are created (a library and en executable).
+- Make sure two files are created (a library and an executable).
 This should be the case when starting with the code from last week's lecture.
 - We add the following changes
     - Adding a version number to the project.
 This is not needed yet, but I am afraid of forgetting it later.
     - We mark the include files needed to use the `libsse` library, i.e., `sse/sse.hpp` publicly visible.
     - We define the target's include directory, i.e., where do we have to look for the dependency depending on the type of build (internally, top-level cmake project, external dependency)
     - We want to make sure that we have an `install` target for make that, at the same time, considers typical installation directories.
-That means `make install` should binaries in a `<prefix>/bin`, libraries in `<prefix>/lib` or `<prefix>/lib/helloworld`, include files in `<prefix>/include` etc. We include the predefined CMake macro `GNUInstallDirs` to get predefined variables like the installation directories.
+That means `make install` should binaries in a `<prefix>/bin`, libraries in `<prefix>/lib` or `<prefix>/lib/helloworld`, include files in `<prefix>/include` etc. We include the predefined CMake macro `GNUInstallDirs` to get predefined variables such as installation directories.

 Changes: